 Two Truths and a Lie: Danger Close: The Battle of Long Tan

 * This blog contains affiliate links.
-If you choose to click and make a purchase through the link, I make a commission.
+If you click the link and make a purchase, I earn a commission.

 Now, the Vietnam War has always been an enigma to me.
 Half of what you learn is anti-war propaganda, and the other half is skewed the other way or just outright Hollywood fiction.
 The truth is often in the middle between the extremes.
 The best books I have read on the war include Colonel Hackworth’s About Face: An Odyssey of an American Warrior, which provides Hackworth’s perspective of what went wrong on the ground.
 In addition, Brian VanDeMark’s Road to Disaster: A New History of America’s Descent into Vietnam looks at the White House during Johnson’s tenure.
 But that’s just from the US perspective.

-In truth, I have not read a ton on Asutrlia’s involvement in the war.
+In truth, I have not read much about Australia’s involvement in the war.
 What I did read was that they were some of the best jungle fighters during the war.
-They understood the kind of war that was being fought in Vietnam, unlike many of their American counterparts that wanted to fight it like World War II.
+They understood the kind of war that was being fought in Vietnam, unlike many of their American counterparts, who wanted to fight it like World War II.
 So I was interested to see how Hollywood would portray this battle, and to no surprise, it was a mixed bag.

 I will give the casting crew credit for getting Australians to play an Australian.
-Travis Fimmel (known for playing Ragnar Lothbrok in History Channel’s Vikings) is Australian, as well as the rest of the cast (to my knowledge).
+Travis Fimmel (known for playing Ragnar Lothbrok on History Channel’s Vikings) is Australian, as is the rest of the cast (to my knowledge).
 Why does this matter?
-The battle is wholly an Australian battle and thus should be honored by casting Australians for the different roles.
+The battle is wholly an Australian battle and should thus be honored by casting Australians in the various roles.

 I know how it is to watch a movie with a character of a particular nationality played by an actor of a different nationality.
-For instance, my wife’s family is Scottish, so I can’t tell you how many times we’ve seen Scottish characters in films played by people who aren’t Scottish.
+For instance, my wife’s family is Scottish, so I can’t tell you how many times we’ve seen Scottish characters in films played by non-Scots.
 For most audiences, they don’t care.
 But for us, hearing terrible Scottish accents for a Scottish character is a bummer and takes us out of the film.
-And ironically, it seems Scottish actors are always cast for roles other than the Scottish character (like a Russian during the Cold War or using the accent for a Barbarian leader during the time of Rome).
+And ironically, it seems Scottish actors are always cast in roles other than Scottish ones (like a Russian during the Cold War or a Barbarian leader during the time of Rome).
 But I digress.
 Kudos to the casting crew on this aspect of the film.

 Many of the veterans from the battle took issue with the glossing over of the facts.
-Most of the time, Hollywood can’t help itself when an archetypal story stares them in the face.
-The battle of Long Tan is one of a smaller Australian force fighting off a superior enemy, in this case, the Viet Cong.
-The battle fits into that story mold we’ve seen time and time again (300, Battle of the Bulge, The Seige of Jadotville, Zulu Dawn, We Were Soldiers).
-As such, the story created tension where there wasn’t, did not use proper weapons (Fimmel’s character using a handgun instead of a rifle in certain scenes) or adhering to standard operational procedures (everyone always wore their boonie hats), taking the story outside the guardrails of what happened.
+Most of the time, Hollywood can’t help itself when an archetypal story stares it in the face.
+The battle of Long Tan is one of the smaller battles in which the Australian forces fought off a superior enemy, in this case, the Viet Cong.
+The battle fits into that story mold we’ve seen time and time again (300, Battle of the Bulge, The Siege of Jadotville, Zulu Dawn, We Were Soldiers).
+As such, the story created tension where there wasn’t, used improper weapons (Fimmel’s character using a handgun instead of a rifle in certain scenes), and didn't adhere to standard operational procedures (everyone always wore their boonie hats), taking the story outside the guardrails of what actually happened.

 The Lie: The Armored Personnel Carriers Did Not Come to Rescue

-For instance, one of the things that they changed about the story was the nature of the APC unit that was dispatched to support the Australian infantry under attack.
+For instance, one of the things they changed about the story was the nature of the APC unit dispatched to support the Australian infantry under attack.
 In the movie, it was portrayed as a rescue mission.
-Much like Patton "coming to the rescue" of the surrounded 101st Airborne, this was fiction.
+Much like Patton's "coming to the rescue" of the surrounded 101st Airborne, this was fiction.
 In real life, the APC unit was part of a force to reinforce the infantry, not necessarily to “rescue” them, as the veterans disputed.

 Comments